-- Ethics: While ethics is hard to define, it basically means that the nurse will always do the right thing in tricky situations.
-Labor and delivery is very different from every other department in that there are two patients involved in the situation instead of just one.
+Ethics: While ethics is hard to define, it basically means that the nurse will do their best to do the right thing in tricky situations.
+The labor and delivery department can be very different from every other department in that there are two patients involved in the situation instead of just one.
+There are also often a father and other support persons present during labor and delivery.
 As such, it is extremely important that the nurse understand the intense relationship these patients share and how that needs to be considered in difficult situations.

-- Patience: Many mothers are giving birth for the very first time and will most likely have a lot of questions.
+Patience: Many mothers are giving birth for the very first time and will most likely have a lot of questions or feel scared.
 It’s up to the nurse to help educate and inform new mothers in a patient and compassionate way.
 It’s also important to help other family members understand the importance of the whole process and instructing family on an issue that doesn’t directly involve them can already be quite difficult.
 Here, patience is key for a good outcome and a healthy and confident mother.

-- Flexibility: Giving birth is not something you can usually time, so it’s important to remain flexible in your work.
-You’ll most likely be working long shifts, but you’ll also need to be able to remain on-call in case of emergencies or if another nurse is unavailable.
+Flexibility: Giving birth is not something you can usually time, so it’s important to remain flexible in your work.
+You’ll most likely be working long shifts typical of nursing, and L&D departments often require nurses to rotate being on-call in case of an influx of laboring women.

 What are the Requirements for a Labor and Delivery Nurse?

 Unlike a midwife, a labor and delivery nurse must have a degree in nursing.
-This could be either an associate degree or a bachelor’s degree, though a BSN (Bachelor of Science in Nursing) will automatically make you very competitive in the specialty.
+This could be either an associate degree (ADN) or a bachelor’s degree (BSN) in nursing, although a BSN will automatically make you very competitive in the specialty.
 Additionally, nurses must have passed the NCLEX-RN exam to receive proper licensure from their state of residence.
-To transfer over to labor and delivery, a nurse is usually expected to have at least one full year of bedside nursing experience.
-Some positions also require nurses to have worked as a Postpartum Nurse before moving over to labor and delivery.
+To snag a job on labor and delivery, a nurse is usually expected to have at least one full year of bedside nursing experience or have completed a student nurse residency.
+Some positions also require nurses to have worked on a postpartum unit before moving to labor and delivery.

 Where do Labor and Delivery Nurses Usually Work?

 Since most births around the country are done in hospitals, that is the most likely place that a labor and delivery nurse might expect to work.
-However, there are also other options to work in specific birthing centers, which provide private rooms for all birthing mothers and an overall more positive experience.
+However, there are also other options to work in specific birthing centers, which provide private rooms for all birthing mothers and a more holistic birthing experience.
 Alternatively, labor and delivery nurses often put their skills and expertise to good use as community resources: think birthing classes, prenatal counseling, and postpartum assistance.

 What is a Labor and Delivery Nurse Salary Like?

 There are a lot of things that factor into how much you could make as a labor and delivery nurse.
 The state, the city, and even the specific facility you work in will all determine your salary.
 However, the current national average salary for a labor and delivery nurse is around $55k, though you can expect to make anywhere in the range of $46k-$86k per year.
-This is usually going to be higher than other specialties due to the complex nature of the position.
+This can be higher than other specialties due to the complex nature of the position.

-If you would like to earn on the higher end of that range, it’s a good idea to take extra courses and get more certifications, especially ones related directly to L&D. On the plus side, because the world’s population is continually growing, it’s unlikely that the specialty will close down any time soon.
-Even as birth rates fall slightly each year, it is certain there will always be a need for labor and delivery nurses.
+If you would like to earn on the higher end of that range, it’s a good idea to take extra courses and get more certifications, especially ones related directly to L&D. Even as birth rates fall slightly each year, it is certain there will always be a need for labor and delivery nurses.

-Becoming a labor and delivery nurse will probably be the best choice you could make if you’re choosing a specialty.
+Becoming a labor and delivery nurse in an excellent specialty to go into.
 You’ll have the opportunity to work with a varied population of women who are getting ready to give birth to a new child.
-You’ll get to experience birth as the wonderful medical miracle it is and help women find strength within themselves to accomplish a very difficult task.
+You’ll get to experience birth as the wonderful medical miracle it is and help women find strength within themselves to accomplish bringing new life into the world.